jdart1/arasan-chess/doc/BUILD.md

 not necessarily complete C++11 support).

 Limited testing has been done on other OSs and architectures other than x32 and amd64.
-However, the code is believed to be portable.
+However, the code is designed to be portable.
 In particular, there is support for big-endian architectures.

 # Building on Linux or Mac